ukwa/opendata/ukwa.ds.2/index.md

 title: UK Web Domain Dataset (1996-2010)
 ---

 In partnership with [archive.org](http://www.archive.org/) and JISC, we have obtained access to the subset of the Internet Archive's web collection that relates to the UK.
-This UK Web Domain Dataset (1996-2010) OR UK Domain Dark Archive ????
+This UK Web Domain Dataset (1996-2010)

 It is composed of 470466 files, mostly arc.gz, with 4494 warc.gz.
 Total size: 32TB, Average 71 MB, but very variable.